-Saarbrücken cannot be honestly described as the gem of the Saarland, but it still has something to offer the passing traveler.
+Saarbrücken cannot be described as the gem of the Saarland, but it still has something to offer the passing traveler.
 Come and explore the unique Protestant cityscape and the charming old town of Saarbrücken.

 Antwerp is an under-explored destination that lacks the immaculate levels of preservation found in Amsterdam or Bruges.
-However, it nevertheless outshines its neighbor Brussels in both the quantity and and quality of the preserved architecture.
+However, it nevertheless outshines its neighbor Brussels in both the quantity and quality of the preserved architecture.